Wednesday, February 28, 2018

 I take the subway to Canal Street and walk east past the street vendors.
 Glancing downtown, I can see the Municipal Building – a wedding cake designed by McKim, Mead & White and completed in 1914.

 Even before it was built, the Municipal Building drew controversy.
-The landmarks preservation movement would not emerge for another 60 years.
+The landmarks preservation movement in New York City would not fully emerge for another 50 years.
 But plenty of antiquarians objected to further disrupting a sedate civic center that dated to 1800.
-City Hall Park had already been assaulted by a garish Beaux Arts post office, not to mention the Tweed Courthouse, an enduring symbol of nineteenth-century political corruption.
+City Hall Park had already been assaulted by a garish Beaux-Arts post office, not to mention the Tweed Courthouse, an enduring symbol of nineteenth-century political corruption.

 Municipal Building postcard, 1920s